ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week11pt3.md

 You can send any response you want after the delay has expired.

 If no delay is provided in the request, the API should use 1000 as default.

+These are screenshots of the testing in the API app of Postman:

 ![image](https://user-images.githubusercontent.com/98929413/194176275-a451c8ec-2a18-49e8-a396-363dae34cf63.png)

 ![image](https://user-images.githubusercontent.com/98929413/194176355-ff9b184f-e5d0-4023-8baf-e725fb4e1753.png)